 You can change the credit or debit card you use to pay for Squarespace at any time.
-We charge the same card for all Squarespace subscriptions connected to a site, including a website, domains, and G Suite.
+We charge the same card for all Squarespace subscriptions connected to a site, including your website, domains, and G Suite.
+If you manage multiple sites, the card on file for each is handled separately.
+To update the card for more than one of them, repeat the steps in this guide.

 All Squarespace subscriptions automatically renew at the end of each billing period using the credit card information on file, unless you disable auto-renew.
 If you update your credit card before your next renewal date, we’ll use the updated card for the next payment.
 If your credit card expires, update your information before your next billing date to avoid a service interruption.